tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/authenticate.html' target='_blank'>Quick Base Documentation</a>

+Use API_Authenticate to validate a user's username and password.
+You invoke this call on /db/main (no dbid).

+API_Authenticate validates the supplied user name and password, and, if successful, returns a ticket that is supplied in subsequent API calls.
+The ticket is valid for 12 hours, unless you specify a different value in the hours parameter.
+In addition to the ticket, a cookie is also returned with the name TICKET.
+This is the only API call that returns a ticket cookie.

+Note: It is possible to use a ticket to obtain a ticket (that is, pass in a ticket instead of a username and password).

+Using API_Authenticate is the equivalent of logging into Quick Base.
+Remember that merely logging into Quick Base by itself does not give you access rights to even a single Quick Base application.
+You must first be assigned a role in the application by someone who has administrator rights.
+(See API Overview for more information about how to use the authentication ticket when making API calls.)

+You should always use secure HTTPS (not HTTP) when calling API_Authenticate.
+Quick Base does not support API calls over HTTP.

+Note: API_Authenticate calls have a maximum time limit of 4,380 hours, or approximately 6 months.
+This applies to new tickets initiated on or after January 21, 2018.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------